lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 .. note::

    **You cannot edit the textures themselves in the node window**.
    To use this node, create and edit the texture in the normal texture buttons, then select the texture from the menu button on the node.

-You can change the :guilabel:`Offset` and a :guilabel:`Scale` (which is called Offs XYZ and Size XYZ in the Materials Texture Map Input panel) for the texture by clicking on the label and setting the sliders, thus affecting how the texture is applied to the image.
+You can change the *Offset* and a *Scale*
+(which is called Offs XYZ and Size XYZ in the Materials Texture Map Input panel) for the texture by clicking on the label and setting the sliders, thus affecting how the texture is applied to the image.
 For animation, note that this is a vector input socket, because the XYZ values are needed.

-Texture nodes can output a straight black-and-white :guilabel:`Value` image (don't mistake this for alpha) and an image (:guilabel:`Color`).
+Texture nodes can output a straight black-and-white *Value* image (don't mistake this for alpha) and an image (*Color*).

 Example